Team

 Delft University of Technology

-Erika Murce Silva works in TU Delft as both a project officer for the Department of Biotechnology, and also as the project manager for cassaFLOW.
+Dr. Erika Murce Silva works in TU Delft as both a project officer for the Department of Biotechnology, and also as the project manager for cassaFLOW.
 She has a background in chemistry, and earned her master’s degree in Organic Chemistry at the INSA of Rouen, France.
-Besides her new role, Erika is finalizing her PhD in Radiopharmaceutical Chemistry at the Erasmus MC, Rotterdam.
+She obtained her PhD in Radiopharmaceutical Chemistry at the Erasmus MC, Rotterdam.

 Eindhoven University of Technology